 Alcoholism and obesity are already being looked at in the context of the pressure that these conditions could ultimately place on the NHS.
 But gambling, that so often not only adversely affects the health of the gambling addicts but also the health, indeed often the lives, of those who care about them, seems to be under the radar.

 Maybe this has something to do with numbers.
-In the British Isles there are reckoned to be around 250,000 problem gamblers, whereas there are around 3.8 million persons considered alcohol dependent and 1.3 million people defined as morbidly obese.
+In the British Isles, it's thought that there are around 250,000 problem gamblers, whereas there are around 3.8 million people considered to be alcohol dependent and 1.3 million people defined as morbidly obese.

-So who does care about people with gambling addiction symptoms – well Life Works cares!
-We are able to offer you a range of really effective treatments to help you to take firm control of your gambling addiction and you are welcome to come along and chat with us about how we can help you.
+So, who does care about people with gambling addiction symptoms?
+The answer is Life Works.
+We are able to offer you a range of really effective treatments to help you to take firm control of your gambling addiction, and you are welcome to get in touch with us to find out how we can help you.